-Don’t foreget: When you are almost finished back filling, its time to install the Greenwell Water Saver.
+Don’t forget: When you are almost finished back filling, its time to install the Greenwell Water Saver.
 This plastic ring goes around the tree trunk, locks in, and is buried by about two inches of soil.
 The Greenwell holds water directly over the roots for maximum absorption, a necessity for our compacted clay soils in Baltimore!

 Photo: Properly installed Greenwell with up-side-down grass clumps around the edge.

-6. Mulch & clean up
+6. Mulch & Clean Up

-Mulch in a donut.
+Mulch in a donut shape.

 Mulch is made of wood-chips.
 It retains moisture and delays weed growth, but if applied improperly it can kill a tree.
 Apply an entire bag of mulch 2-4” inches thick in a circle around the disturbed area.
 For street tree beds, we will use multiple bags.
 Do not pile the mulch against the trunk of the tree – this blocks important gas exchange at the root flare and leads to bark decay!
 Leave an open space in the middle with just a very small amount of mulch inside the Greenwell.
 Think mulch donut, not volcano.
 Check out our mulch madness blog for more more tips.

-Grass & rock rings.
+Grass & large rocks.

 Clean up the area.

-7. Stake & protect your tree
+7. Stake & Protect Your Tree

-Stake pounder safety:
+Stake pounder safety

 How many stakes?